 Remember – filing a consumer proposal is a voluntary decision, so you will never be under any pressure to move forward with this form of debt proposal.

-Learning more about how consumer proposals in Airdrie work simply gives you the knowledge you need to make an informed decision.
+Learning more about how consumer proposals work simply gives you the knowledge you need to make an informed decision.

 Similarly, you won’t be pressured into agreeing to terms you’re not completely happy with or clauses that you feel unsure about.